 Submitted items

 Recrystallized product

 TLC plate A

 TLC plate B

+Signatures

-Signatures Student Lab Supervisor
+Student Lab Supervisor

-1. Propose a structure for the final organic product from the reaction of 4-nitrobenzaldehyde and Oxone[®].
+1. Draw the structural formula of the final organic product from the reaction of 4-nitrobenzaldehyde and $Oxone^{(B)}$.

 2. Based on your results on the TLC analysis, answer the following questions.